 5. Our vet suggested a neurological consult since we were all suspecting brain involvement at this time.

 6. The neurological consultation was extremely thorough.
-He could find no visible signs of a problem, but she was still panting, shaking and running away.
+The canine neurologist could find no visible signs of a problem, but Melody was still panting, shaking and running away.
 He said if she remained the same for another couple of days, she should have an MRI.

 7. Our regular vet prescribed an anti-anxiety medication which did help quite a bit, but did not totally eliminate her problems.

-8. The next day, Rosanne noticed that Melody’s head snapped up when I walked on our hardwood floor with my everyday shoes.
-The soles made an occasional audible squeak when I walked.
-I realized that they probably made a squeak only dogs could hear every time I took a step.
+8. The next day, Rosanne noticed that Melody’s head snapped up and she started shaking when I walked on our hardwood floor with my everyday shoes.
+She stopped shaking as soon as I stood still.
+She started shaking when I started walking again, calming down when I stopped.
+I realized that my shoes probably made a squeak only dogs could hear every time I took a step.

 9. I changed shoes.
 Melody returned to normal in less than a day.
 She’s now fine, it’s like nothing happened.

 She is terrified of the chirp from the smoke detectors when their batteries need changing.
-The squeak from my shoes sounded a bit like that squeak.
-It took the soles a couple of months to get to the point where they produced the noise.
+The squeak from my shoes, while inaudible to humans, probably sounded a bit like that squeak to her dog ears.
+It had taken the soles a couple of months to get to the point where they produced the noise.

 © 2019 Steve Bryant – No portion of this or any blog can be reproduced or copied and posted on any online site or read aloud on any audio or video media without the express permission of the author.